tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

     • Keyboard Backlight:	Yes
     • BIOS Version:		x510UAR 310

+This repo is based on whatnameisit's brilliant and cutting-edge [repo for his VivoBook X510UA-BQ490](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh) based on OpenCore ("OC").
+The two main differences are:

+1. re-added keyboard backlight support
+2. re-added a Clover EFI as *secondary* bootloader alternative by backporting OC's ACPI into Clover config.

-Users with VivoBooks *without* keyboard backlight are advised to rather use [whatnameisit's X510UA-BQ490 OpenCore repo](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Catalina-10.15.3-Hackintosh).
-He also has been tending his repo very actively so it is more likely to be as up-to-date as possible!
+Users with VivoBooks *without* keyboard backlight are advised to rather use [whatnameisit's repo](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh).
+He also has been tending it very actively so it is more likely to be as up-to-date as possible!
 Note that **he does *not* offer a Clover EFI** and that **you *do* need to be able to handle OpenCore**!

+Of the two bootloaders offered in this repo, [OpenCore](https://github.com/acidanthera/OpenCorePkg) and [Clover](https://github.com/CloverHackyColor/CloverBootloader), OC can be considered the preferred one.
+As per whatnameisit and others, in contrast to OC, Clover at this point does not support OEMTableID, masking and many other features.
+For more detailed comparisons, you could read [Why OpenCore over Clover and others](https://dortania.github.io/OpenCore-Install-Guide/why-oc.html#opencore-features).

-# Unsupported Hardware
+# Unsupported Hardware & Features

     1. dGPU like 940MX
     2. Fingerprint reader
     3. 'FN + media controller' key combo
-    4. Intel  Wi-Fi - replacement see below
+    4. Intel  Wi-Fi - replacements see below
+    5. The support for DRM contents is limited due to incompatible firmware.
+Please see the [DRM Compatibility Chart](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md)

 # Known Issues, weaknesses and oddities